-By the end of this article, you will understand the costs involved in setting up and running an up-to-date nonprofit website and learn shortcuts you can take to give your nonprofit a stronger yet affordable web presence.
+By the end of reading this nonprofit’s guide to an affordable website, you will understand the costs involved in setting up and running an up-to-date nonprofit website and learn shortcuts you can take to give your nonprofit a stronger yet affordable web presence.

 First up, you’ll want your site to be a CMS (Content Management System) which allows you and your staff to edit with a Microsoft-Word-like panel.
 And, though there are a few CMS out there, hands down, in 2016, we and other experts recommend self-hosted WordPress as the least expensive way to design a site that serves up the strong search engine presence so important to a nonprofit.
 Avoid Joomla and Drupal as they will be too complicated for non-coders to handle.
 And avoid the free sites like Wix, Weebly and even WordPress.com if you want strong search engine results.
 These free sites cause search engine stumbles for many reasons, the strongest being limits in functionality and meta data.

 So what is the cost of this new self-hosted WordPress site that is going to give your nonprofit a strong internet presence?

 Let’s break down the elements that go into website which include WordPress, domain registration, hosting fees, themes, customization, add-on functionality such as email list collection, donation pay flow, and contact options, training and upkeep.